 Connections 4 Kids art show a success

-Connections 4 Kids hosted this week its 2nd annual Cherish the Little Things children’s art show, which featured 307 pieces of art by 263 Moffat County youths in preschool through high school.
+Craig — Connections 4 Kids this week hosted its second annual Cherish the Little Things children’s art show, which featured 307 pieces of art made by 263 Moffat County youths in preschool through high school.

 The finalists include:

 • Cover artist

 — Trinity Farquharson, a second-grader at Sandrock Elementary School

 — Paxton Rudd, a preschooler at Eagle’s Nest Preschool

 — Mark Jurgensen, a kindergartner at Sandrock Elementary School

 — Jacie Evenson, a third-grader at Sandrock Elementary School

 — Kadin Hume, a third-grader at Sandrock Elementary School